Cold Email Deliverability: How to Land in the Inbox

 A computer screen with a graph showing cold email deliverability improvement.

-Think of your email domain as having a credit score.
+Your email domain has a reputation that acts just like a credit score.
 Every action you take—from the quality of your list to your sending volume—either builds or damages this sender reputation.
-A high score tells providers like Gmail and Outlook that you're a trustworthy sender, and they'll gladly show your emails to their users.
+A high score tells providers like Gmail and Outlook that you're a trustworthy sender, and they'll gladly deliver your emails.
 A low score gets you sent straight to the digital equivalent of collections: the spam folder.
-For anyone serious about outreach, focusing on cold email deliverability improvement is non-negotiable.
-It’s the long-term strategy for building that A+ reputation, ensuring your messages are seen as valuable, not as junk mail, and creating a sustainable system for your campaigns.
+For anyone serious about outreach, focusing on cold email deliverability is non-negotiable.
+It’s the long-term strategy for building that A+ reputation and ensuring your messages are seen as valuable, not junk.

 Key Takeaways